 Zokuowarimonogatari ("Final Story Continued") note Koyomi Book

 You can check out the official website and first PV for Second Season here.The light novels have a fan-translation here.
 There are set to be twelve novels in the series, with the last two announced for release in 2013.The anime adaptation for the second season started airing on 7 July 2013.
 Still no info about KizumonogatariAniplex USA has released the first season in North America in November 2012 and Nisemonogatari in February 2013.
-They also plan to release Nekomonogatari (Black) and Monogatari Series Second Season.
+They also plan to release Nekomonogatari (Black) and have released Monogatari Series Second Season.

 The Monogatari series provides examples of the following tropes: